fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

 </tbody>
 </table>

-Here the result of the inner `fluid.transforms.linearScale` transform is passed to the `fluid.transforms.round` transform, which in turns outputs it to the `outputPath`.
+Here the result of the inner `fluid.transforms.linearScale` transform is passed to the `fluid.transforms.round` transform, which in turn outputs it to the `outputPath`.
 Whenever an `outputPath` is specified, the result is output to the output document instead, and hence not returned to the parent transform function (if any).
 Instead what is returned to the parent function is `undefined`.
 Generally, this behavior should be rather intuitive.

 ### Arrays of transforms